Everyone's using it. Most are using it wrong.

 Add a second use case.
 Repeat.

-Hallucination is a real problem.
+"Hallucination" is a real problem.
 AI tools do sometimes state things confidently that are wrong.
 The answer is not to avoid AI — it's to use it for tasks where a human is reviewing the output before anything happens.
 Use AI as a first draft, not a final authority.

 High-trust tasks (legal filings, financial statements, medical advice) — do not rely on AI output without expert review.